surveygraph/surveygraphr/README.md

 devtools::install_github("surveygraph/surveygraphr")
 ```

-The package can then be loaded within R as follows.
+The package can then be loaded in an R session as follows.

 ```
 library("surveygraph")
 ```

 ## Usage

+To do.

+## Gallery

+To do.

 ## Getting help